 The rule of the game is increasing your intensity.
 The exercise afterburn is also referred to as "excess post-exercise oxygen consumption."
 It represents the calories used up to return the body back to its pre-exercise state, or resting level, which can take anywhere from 15 minutes to 48 hours, depending on the intensity and duration of the workout.
 What's more, if you do my resistance-training workout from my Web site in the morning and your cardio at night, you will reap the benefits of a twice-a-day afterburn without overtraining your muscles.

 Doing any type of physical activity is healthier than sitting on the couch downing a bag of chips.
 And activities like bowling and golf do burn calories — but not enough.
 To see dramatic weight loss, you must do heart-pumping cardio.
 Cardio is any activity that is rhythmic, continuous, requires the movement of large muscles, and raises your heart rate.
 While bowling and golf get you moving, the action is stop-and-go.
-There's no reason to give up those activities, just be aware that you must still put in time on the treadmill (or doing some other cardio activity) as well.
+There's no reason to give up those activities, just be aware that you must still put in time on the treadmill (or do some other cardio activity) as well.